SeasideSt/Seaside/README.md

 ### Instructions for Gemstone

 #### Load Seaside
+To install the latest stable version of Seaside in a [Gemstone](https://gemtalksystems.com/products/gs64/) repository, execute the following steps:

 1. Upgrade to the latest version of Metacello and Grease using [GsUpgrader](https://github.com/GsDevKit/gsUpgrader#gsupgrader-):
   ```Smalltalk
   Gofer new